loganpkg/delimtools/README.md

 ## uniqrand

-The `uniqrand` utility generates a given number of unique uniformly distributed random between a lower and upper bound.
+The `uniqrand` utility generates a given number of unique uniformly distributed random numbers between a lower and upper bound.

 ## possum